ULHPC/ulhpc-docs/docs/services/jupyter.md

 ### Environments with site packages

 The UL HPC systems offer optimized Python packages for applications such as PyTorch.
 You can access the optimized packages in your environments if you build your environment with access to system site packages.
-For instance to access the PyTorch packages that have been optimized for GPUs in the Iris GPU nodes create the environment for your notebook as follows.
+For instance, to access the PyTorch packages that have been optimized for GPUs in the Iris GPU nodes create the environment for your notebook as follows.

 ```shell
 module load ai/PyTorch/2.3.0-foss-2023b-CUDA-12.6.0